-- Supporting the Board of Trustees by recommending a framework for establishing and maintaining optimised employment within the resources available to the Trust; - Recommending to the Trust Board staffing salaries including cost of living increases for staff; - Leading the professional growth consultation with the CEO; - Supporting the Board of Trustees in providing an added level of scrutiny in the monitoring of the application of the pay policy in a fair and transparent way.
+- Supporting the Board of Trustees by recommending a framework for establishing and maintaining optimised employment within the resources available to the Trust; - Recommending to the Board of Trustees staffing salaries including cost of living increases for staff; - Leading the professional growth consultation with the CEO; - Supporting the Board of Trustees in providing an added level of scrutiny in the monitoring of the application of the pay policy in a fair and transparent way.

-Chairs of Academy Councils meet with the Vice Chair of the Trust Board termly to ensure that there is good communication between academies and the Trust Board.
+Chairs of Academy Councils meet with the Chair and Vice Chair of the Board of Trustees termly to ensure that there is good communication between academies and the Trustees.
 They review, recommend and implement best governance practice.
-Portfolio Holders also meet to discuss issues and solutions across the Trust.